boehs/oasis/The .tech trap.md

 aliases:
 - GitHub Edu products are not free
 - Don't take free domains
+- The GitHub Education Pack is a trap
 ---

 So, your a student thinking about getting one of those sexy free domains from :